The ultimate guide to the best cities in Southern Spain.

-Southern Spain has established itself as one of the most popular holiday destinations in Europe, with people taking on trips from all over the world.
+Southern Spain has established itself as one of the most popular holiday destinations in Europe, with people taking trips worldwide.

-It’s not just the sandy beaches and scrumptious cuisine that lures people in.
-Even those who aren’t the sun-lounging kind feel the magic pull towards the Spanish south.
+Not just the sandy beaches and delicious cuisine lure people in.
+Even those who aren’t the sun-lounging feel the magic pull towards the Spanish south.

 Even if you’re far from the busy cities along the coast, where beach-goers crowd the paseo Maritimo during the summer, you’ll always find views of the sea inland.